Academic Catalog

 Submitting the Thesis or Dissertation for Format Check

-At least 10 business days before the scheduled defense, a student must submit the thesis or dissertation document electronically to the Graduate College's Electronic Thesis and Dissertation (ETD) Coordinator.
-The Coordinator will check it against the Graduate College's requirements for document formatting, and provide the student a report of required revisions.
-To obtain details regarding document formatting, thesis and dissertation checklists, and deadlines, students may contact the Graduate College or visit the Graduate College website.
+At least 10 business days before the scheduled defense, a student must submit the thesis or dissertation document electronically to the Office of Graduate & Professional Studies' Electronic Thesis and Dissertation (ETD) Coordinator.
+The Coordinator will check it against the Office of Graduate & Professional Studies' requirements for document formatting, and provide the student with a report of required revisions.
+To obtain details regarding document formatting, thesis and dissertation checklists, and deadlines, students may contact the Office of Graduate & Professional Studies or visit the Office of Graduate & Professional Studies website.

 Scheduling the Final Defense/Oral Examination